learning-software-engineering/learning-software-engineering.github.io/Topics/System_Design/DesignPatterns/Creational_Design_Patterns.md

 # Creational Design Patterns

-## What are they?
+## Introduction

-As the name suggests, creational design patterns deal with the creation and maintenance of objects in object-oriented programming.
+As the name suggests, creational design patterns are standardized ways to deal with the creation and maintenance of objects in object-oriented programming.
 They are used to instantiate different classes of objects and their subclasses in the best way to achieve their intended purposes.

 There are 5 major types of creational patterns that are commonly used in software development.